JensAdamczak/notes/content/posts/book_the_goal.md

 ### Summary

+The story of a plant manager who discovers the benefit of systematically assessing the processing bottlenecks instead of relying on conventional wisdom.

+### Takeaways

 Instead of relying on conventional wisdom, it is crucial to deeply reflect on the goal of an operation or organization and take a scientific and systematic approach to explore the factors (bottlenecks or constraints) that prevent us from reaching it.

 The following process can serve as a blueprint to work towards achieving any goal.